duymlcoding/NYU_FRE_Notes/courses/FRE_6103/_sources/chapters/chapter09.md

 ---

-## Part 1: Derivatives in the CFPM Framework
+##  Derivatives in the CFPM Framework

 ### 1. Abstract Definition